 After turkey is cooked, transfer V-rack back to clean rimmed baking sheet.
 Pour hot melted butter from bottom of pan over turkey.
 Tent with foil and allow to rest for at least 30 minutes before carving.
-Meanwhile, set roasting pan over burner and add reserved stock.
+Meanwhile, set pan over burner and add fortified stock.
 Scrape up browned bits with wooden spoon.
 Pour stock through fine mesh strainer set in 1 quart glass measure.

 Finely chop turkey gizzard and liver (if desired).
 Melt remaining 4 tablespoons butter in medium saucepan.
-Add chopped giblest and cook, stirring frequently, until just cooked through, about 1 minute.
+Add chopped giblets and cook, stirring frequently, until just cooked through, about 1 minute.
 Add flour and cook, stirring constantly until golden brown, about 3 minutes.
 Whisking constantly, add broth in thin steady stream.
 Bring to a boil, reduce to a simmer, and cook until thickened and reduced to about 3 cups.
 Season to taste with salt and pepper.

 Carve turkey and serve with gravy.